Bolivia seeks new leader as fallen Morales reaches Mexico

-LA PAZ/MEXICO CITY (Reuters) - Bolivia’s former leader Evo Morales landed in Mexico seeking asylum on Tuesday as security forces back home quelled violence over the long-serving leftist’s resignation and opponents sought an interim replacement to fill the power vacuum.
+LA PAZ/MEXICO CITY (Reuters) - Bolivia’s former leader Evo Morales landed in Mexico on Tuesday pledging to stay in politics as security forces back home quelled unrest over the long-serving leftist’s resignation and opponents sought an interim replacement to fill a power vacuum.

+Thanking Mexico’s government for “saving his life,” Morales arrived to take up asylum in the country and repeated his accusation that his rivals had ousted him in a coup after violence broke out following a disputed election last month.

+“As long as I am alive, we will remain in politics,” Morales told reporters in brief comments after disembarking the plane to be met by Mexican Foreign Minister Marcelo Ebrard.

+Dressed in a short-sleeved blue shirt, Morales defended his time in government and said that if he were guilty any crime, it was to be indigenous and “anti-imperialist.”

+Morales was then whisked away in a military helicopter, television footage showed.
+Mexican officials have not said where he will stay, citing security concerns.

-Morales, who quit after weeks of protests over a disputed October election, flew in a Mexican Air Force airplane from the town of Chimore, a stronghold where Bolivia’s first indigenous president retreated as his 14-year rule imploded.
+Morales arrived in a Mexican Air Force plane from the central Bolivian town of Chimore, a stronghold of Morales supporters where the country’s first indigenous president retreated as his 14-year rule imploded.

+The departure of Morales, the last of a wave of leftists who dominated Latin American politics at the start of the century, came after the Organization of American States declared on Sunday that there were serious irregularities during the Oct.
+20 vote, prompting ruling party allies to quit and the army to urge him to step down.

 Opposition lawmakers wanted to formally accept Morales’ resignation and start planning for a temporary leader ahead of a new vote.
 But their plans looked at risk as Morales’ Movement for Socialism (MAS) said it would boycott the meeting.

-Residents of the highland capital La Paz, rocked by protests and looting since the Oct.
-20 vote, said they hoped politicians would succeed in finally restoring order.
+Residents of the highland capital La Paz, rocked by protests and looting since last month’s election, said they hoped politicians would succeed in finally restoring order.

 “Democracy has been at risk and hopefully it will be resolved today,” said resident Isabel Nadia.